greenboxal/doggohub/doc/ci/yaml/README.md

 ### variables

-> Introduced in GitLab Runner v0.5.0.
+> Introduced in DoggoHub Runner v0.5.0.

-GitLab CI allows you to add variables to `.gitlab-ci.yml` that are set in the build environment.
+DoggoHub CI allows you to add variables to `.doggohub-ci.yml` that are set in the build environment.
 The variables are stored in the Git repository and are meant to store non-sensitive project configuration, for example: